cavdpak630/hello-world/README.md

 # hello-world
-A beginner checking out this tools.
+A beginner checking out these tools.

+This is first Repository!!